assemblee-virtuelle/Documentation/Guide du nouvel arrivant/AV's Google Drive access.md

-# Access Virtual Assembly's Google Drive
+# Access Virtual Assembly/Paths of Transition's Google Drive

 New contributor ?
 First of all, welcome :)